anonymmized/BashGuard/README.md

 ### core/reporter.py

-Outputs results to the terminal with color-coded severity levels and saves them in JSON format.
+Outputs results to the terminal with color-coded severity levels and saves them in JSON/MARKDOWN format.

 ## 🖥️ Scripts